 Lincoln-era Log Cabin Village, Quincy, IL

-This 1800’s Lincoln-era Log Cabin Village, is located in Quincy, IL in Quinsippi Island Park on the banks of the Mississippi River.
+This 1800's Lincoln-era Log Cabin Village, is located in Quincy, IL in Quinsippi Island Park on the banks of the Mississippi River.
 It is accessed via All America Park, off of Bonansinga Drive.
-The Village has seven original 1800’s historic structures - four log cabins, log corn crib, stone smoke house and log church.
+The Village has seven original 1800's historic structures - four log cabins, a log corn crib, a stone smoke house and a log church.
 Structures can be viewed from the outside, anytime from sunup to sundown.
-Special tours to view the inside of the structures village can be arranged by calling 1-800-978-4748 or emailing via www.seequincy.com.
+Special tours to view the inside of the structures village can be arranged by calling 1-800-978-4748 or email firstname.lastname@example.org.
 The Log Church is available for weddings, renewing marriage vows, meetings, etc. and the area is available for encampments/events.

-The Park is open year-round, so the structures can be viewed from the outside, anytime.
-Nearby are two picnic shelter houses for family gatherings and picnics, plus a children’s playground area and restrooms.
-To reserve a Shelter House for a picnic or family gathering, call Quincy Park District at 217-223-7703.
+Nearby are two shelter houses for family gatherings and picnics, plus a children's playground and restrooms.
+To reserve a Shelter House call Quincy Park District at 217-223-7703.
 To use the village for a wedding, encampment or event email: email@example.com

 HELP US SAVE THESE HISTORIC STRUCTURES!